This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 This is also a great cake to make up to 4 days before you want to serve it as the cake is so lovely and moist, it actually improves rather than degrades.
 Good luck keeping it for that long though, you might need to make a spare!

-Leftover Chocolate Muscovado Cake
+Leftover Brown Sugar Chocolate Cake

 I cannot advise you in good faith what to do with leftovers of this recipe.
 It has simply never happened.
 But if for some odd reason you do find that you made too much, any leftover cake is ideal to make my Russian Slice recipe.